astromania-game/Game-Ref/how-to-play.md

 1. Shuffle the Draw deck (Players hands consist of Tool and Astronomer Cards) and sky deck.
 2. Each player draws 5 cards from the draw deck as their starting hand.
 3. Place 8 object cards from the sky deck on the Starboard.
-4. Roll the 20 sided die to determine who goes first.
+4. Roll the dice to determine who goes first.
 Turn order proceeds counter-clockwise from the first player.

 ## Game Layout
 An example game can be seen below.
 All players must be able to see the current prompt, every card on the Starboard, and any cards played on all players' fields.